protocolbuffers/protobuf/README.md

   [http://repo1.maven.org/maven2/com/google/protobuf/protoc/](http://repo1.maven.org/maven2/com/google/protobuf/protoc/)

 These pre-built binaries are only provided for released versions.
-If you want to use the github master version at HEAD, or you need to modify protobuf code, or you are using C++, it's recommended to build your own protoc binary from source.
+If you want to use the GitHub master version at HEAD, or you need to modify protobuf code, or you are using C++, you should build your own protoc binary from source.

-If you would like to build protoc binary from source, see the [C++ Installaton Instructions](src/README.md).
+If you would like to build a protoc binary from source, see the [C++ installation Instructions](src/README.md).

 Protobuf Runtime Installation